NIVANorge/Mobius2/docs/existingmodels/autogen/simplyp.md

 ### Description

 This is a simple sediment transport module created as a part of SimplyP.

+Erosion is computed as a product of a land erosion factor and a river erosion factor.

+The land erosion factor depends on the land slope and the vegetation cover factor.
+The vegetation cover factor can either be be flat, or can have peaks in spring and autumn (with a user-determined proportion of the size of these peaks), representing plowing.

+The erosion factor in the river follows a $$(aQ)^b$$ - type relationship, where Q is the total runoff from the catchment to the river.

 version 0.6:
 * First Mobius2 version.